MicrosoftDocs/visualstudio-docs/docs/python/managing-python-on-azure-app-service.md

 The caveat is that these libraries must precisely match the version of Python on the server, otherwise you'll see obscure errors after deployment.
 However, because the versions of Python in the App Service site extensions are exactly the same as those released on python.org, you can easily obtain a compatible version for local development.

-> [!Note]
+### Avoiding virtual environments

-> Although working in a virtual environment locally can help you fully understand the dependencies needed by your site, with this method it's best to just install libraries into your main Python folder to avoid having conflicting dependencies.
+Although working in a virtual environment locally can help you fully understand the dependencies needed by your site, using virtual environments on App Service is not recommended.
+Instead, just install libraries into your main Python folder and deploy them with your app to avoid having conflicting dependencies.